Tejaswin Shankar: Career

 Shankar won the gold medal at the 2015 Commonwealth Youth Games in Apia, setting a Games record of 2.14 metres.
 He won silver at the 2016 South Asian Games in Guwahati with a leap of 2.17 metres.
 Due to a groin injury, he finished sixth at the Asian Junior Championships and missed the 2016 World Junior Championships.

 At the age of 17, Shankar rose to prominence when he broke Hari Shankar Roy's 12-year-old national record of 2.25 metres with a jump of 2.26 metres at the Junior National Championships in Coimbatore in November 2016.
 He was the third best IAAF junior high jumper in the world that year.
 He was bedridden for six months in 2017 with a slipped disc.

 In January 2018, Shankar broke Roy's indoor national record with a mark of 2.18 metres, and then bettered it by a centimetre the same month.
 In February, he further improved on his indoor record with a 2.28 metres leap at the Big 12 Indoor Athletics Championships in Ames.

 Shankar finished sixth at the 2018 Commonwealth Games during qualification for the games Shankar bettered his own national record by jumping 2.28 metres at the 22nd Federation Cup Indian Championships in Patiala in March 2018.
 It was the joint-best performance to qualify for the Commonwealth Games.
 He further broke his national record by another centimeter representing K-State athletics, jumping 2.29m in April 2018 at the Texas tech invite.

 Shankar, who was not initially selected in the 2022 Commonwealth Games contingent despite meeting the qualification standard, took the Athletics Federation of India to court and was later brought in as a replacement.
 He secured the bronze medal at the event in Birmingham with a jump of 2.22 metres; this was India's first ever high jump medal at the Commonwealth Games.

+He switched to the decathlon and won a Bronze at the 2023 Asian Athletics Championships in July.
+He then bettered the decathlon Indian National Record by 6 points in October 2023, to finish second at the 2022 Asian Games, earning a silver medal.

+In February 2024, he won gold at the World Athletics indoor tour challenger, the high jump gala at Elmos 2024 in Belgium.

+In May 2025, Shankar won a silver medal in the decathlon event at the 2025 Asian Athletics Championships held in Gumi, South Korea.

+Personal bests

+Information from World Athletics profile unless otherwise noted.